-'''

-Caution: You are solely responsible for ensuring that all safety precautions and measures on site are met, and must endeavour to ensure that no damage occurs to the gas pipeline.
+Caution:You are solely responsible for ensuring that all safety precautions and measures on site are met, to ensure that no damage occurs to the gas pipeline and/or gas assets.ATCO must be notified immediately 13 13 52 should any damage occur to gas assets.

-'''

 This document is 'live' and therefore subject to change.
-You must always use the latest version, which is available by contacting ATCO, or visiting www.atcogas.com.au.
+You must always use the latest version, which is available by contacting ATCO, or visiting the ATCO Australia website.